-The long-term expected rate of return on pension plan investments is 7.9 percent.
-The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
+The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness on a regular basis of the long-term expected rate of return using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

+Long-Term

+Target Expected Real

-Asset Class Target Allocation Long-term Expected Real Rate of Return
+Asset Class Allocation Rate of Return

-Domestic stocks 45.00 % 5.50 %
+Domestic Stock 45.00% 5.50%

-International stocks 15.00 6.00
+International Stock 15.00 6.00

 Bonds 18.00 1.45

-Alternative assets 20.00 6.40
+Alternative Assets 20.00 6.40

 Cash 2.00 0.50

-Total 100.00 %
+Total 100.00%